-- An "Implementation Matrix" document conveying how each of the Plan's policies would be implemented, including implementation measures, mechanisms, timelines, and lead agencies. - A "Public Benefits Program" document containing the Plan's proposed public benefits package, including a description of the range of infrastructure and services that will serve new growth anticipated under the Plan, a summary of how those benefits will be funded, and a description of how this program will be administered and monitored.
+- An "Implementation Matrix" document conveying how each of the Plan's policies would be implemented, including implementation measures, mechanisms, timelines, and lead agencies. - A "Public Benefits Program" document containing the Plan's proposed public benefits • package, including a description of the range of infrastructure and services that will serve new growth anticipated under the Plan, a summary of how those benefits will be funded, and a description of how this program will be administered and monitored.
 The revenue allocations shown in the Public Benefits Program are for projection purposes only and represent proportional allocation to the various public improvements based on the revenues projected at the time of Plan adoption.
 Actual revenues will vary from these projections based on many factors, including the amount and timing of new development which cannot be predicted.
 The Board of Supervisors, with input from the Interagency Plan Implementation Committee and Eastern Neighborhoods Citizens Advisory Committee (or its successor), shall monitor and allocate revenues according to these proportional allocations based on actual revenues over time and the readiness of the various public improvements for expenditure.
 No improvement project listed in the Public Benefits Program is guaranteed to receive the absolute amounts shown in the Public Benefits Program.
 Allocations for all projects will be increased or decreased proportionally based on actual revenues received or revised projections over time - A "Guide to Urban Design" document containing design guidance that is specific to Central SoMa in a way that complements and supplements the requirements of the Planning Code and citywide Urban Design Guidelines. - A "Key Development Sites Guidelines" document that includes greater direction than available in the Planning Code for the development of the Plan Area's large, underutilized development opportunity sites, in an effort to maximize public benefits and design quality. - A "Key Streets Guidelines" document that includes greater policy direction for each of the major streets in the Plan Area.

-Exhibit V contains all of the information related to the proposed Implementation Program, including (1) the case report, (2) the draft Resolution to approve, (3) the draft Implementation Matrix, (4) the draft Public Benefits Program, (5) the draft Guide to Urban Design, (6) the draft Key Development Site Guidelines, (7) the draft Key Streets Guidance, and (8) Proposed Changes to the Implementation Program since Introduction.
+Exhibit V contains all of the information related to the proposed Implementation Program, including (1) the case report, (2) the draft Resolution to approve, (3A) the draft Implementation Matrix, (3B) the draft Public Benefits Program, (3C) the draft Guide to Urban Design, (3D) the draft Key Development Site Guidelines, (3E) the draft Key Streets Guidance, (4) Changes to the Implementation Program since Introduction, and (5) a memo with issues for Planning Commission consideration regarding the Implementation Program.